markcmurphy/devdocs-portal/Carts.md

 *Single Option*

-To add a product to the cart that has one option (radio button) associated with it, use just the `variant_id` in the request.
+To add a product to the cart that has one option (radio button) associated with it, use the `variant_id`.

 *Modifier and Option*

-To add a product that has both an option and a modifier associated with it, then use the `option_id` and `option_value`.
+To add a product that has both an option and a modifier associated with it, use the `option_id` and `option_value`.

 **Missing line_items in request body [422]**